 Dung Beetle Innovations

-These three stand on the shoulders of those visionary farmers who were members of the Dung Beetle Release Strategy Group that campaigned since 2009 for the introduction of dung beetles to New Zealand.
+These two stand on the shoulders of those visionary farmers who were members of the Dung Beetle Release Strategy Group that campaigned since 2009 for the introduction of dung beetles to New Zealand.
 It’s taken a lifetime of research and dedication to get this far; now we’re ready to fly.

 so, where's the beef with animal agriculture?

 Dairy and beef cattle in New Zealand produce 85 million tonnes of dung per year.

 Sheep, plus horses and alpaca, produce over 14 million tonnes of dung per year.